applanga/sketch/README.md

 **Upload Options**

 * *Project Name*: this is set to the Applanga project which the plugin is currently linked via the API token (not editable)
+* *Branch Name*: this is set to the Applanga project Branch which the plugin is currently linked to (not editable)
 * *Select Language*: the source language is preselected by default, but you can select any language for upload
 * *Upload Scope*
 	+ *All Content*: All content from the design file is included in the scope of the upload